ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 Removing Monitors
 =================

-When you remove monitors from a cluster, consider that Ceph monitors use Paxos to establish consensus about the master cluster map.
-You must have a sufficient number of monitors to establish a quorum for consensus about the cluster map.
+When monitors are removed from a cluster, it is important to remember that Ceph monitors use Paxos to maintain consensus about the cluster map.
+Such consensus is possible only if the number of monitors is sufficient to establish quorum.

 .. _Removing a Monitor (Manual):

 Removing a Monitor (Manual)
 ---------------------------

-This procedure removes a ``ceph-mon`` daemon from your cluster.
-If this procedure results in only two monitor daemons, you may add or remove another monitor until you have a number of ``ceph-mon`` daemons that can achieve a quorum.
+The procedure in this section removes a ``ceph-mon`` daemon from the cluster.
+The procedure might result in a Ceph cluster that contains a number of monitors insufficient to maintain quorum, so plan carefully.
+When replacing an old monitor with a new monitor, add the new monitor first, wait for quorum to be established, and then remove the old monitor.
+This ensures that quorum is not lost.

 #.
 Stop the monitor:

    .. prompt:: bash $

       service ceph -a stop mon.{mon-id}

 #.
 Remove the monitor from the cluster:

    .. prompt:: bash $

       ceph mon remove {mon-id}

 #.
-Remove the monitor entry from ``ceph.conf``.
+Remove the monitor entry from the ``ceph.conf`` file:

 .. _rados-mon-remove-from-unhealthy:

 Removing Monitors from an Unhealthy Cluster
 -------------------------------------------

-This procedure removes a ``ceph-mon`` daemon from an unhealthy cluster, for example a cluster where the monitors cannot form a quorum.
+The procedure in this section removes a ``ceph-mon`` daemon from an unhealthy cluster (for example, a cluster whose monitors are unable to form a quorum).

 #.
 Stop all ``ceph-mon`` daemons on all monitor hosts: